 Once I trimmed it I wound up with this kind of result.
 Isn’t the difference amazing?
 I fell in love the second it was done.
 It looks like a little painting now!
 The image pops more, the colors look more vivid, and the figure looks significantly more dynamic.

 That’s really all there is to basic trimming.
 Lather, rinse, repeat.
-Once I did all the cards it was time to move on to corner rounding!

 Luckily that’s even easier than trimming.
 Again, scissors can be used, but no two corners will match if they’re all done by hand.
 I can’t speak for anyone else, but I am absolutely not ok with that.
 I use a corner rounder.